Long story short

 Theming & Design Systems

-Internal Database and Data Source library
+Internal Database, Data Source library + Data Storage

 Organization

-Built multi-project structure from scratch - roles, permissions, environments, onboarding.
+I built the multi-project structure from scratch - roles, permissions, environments, onboarding.

 UI Bakery Agent

-👉 Latest pivot brings massively accelerated conversion (>10×).
+The pivot massively accelerated conversion (>10×).

 Research, Discovery & Validation